DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

 but the general ideas apply to other kinds of applications as well (with normal GUI applications you may have more or more complex dependencies like Qt which may need extra care that is not detailed here).

+I also somehow ended up writing a short introduction into dynamic libraries and symbol versioning on Linux (last section of the article).

 <!--more-->